mihaipuscas/annotated-ocr-dataset/README.md

 ## Evaluation

 The provided Matlab code computes precision and recall scores for evaluating ocr text localization performance.
 The common PASCAL IoU threshold of 0.5 was used.
 As a demo, we have included a set of results in results_captioncapture.txt

+### Instruction

+1. Download the dataset and provided code
+2. Modify dataset, annotation and ocr output paths as needed
+3. Run ocr_eval.m